CloudHub360/waives.net/.github/CONTRIBUTING.md

 # Contributing to Waives

-:green_heart: Thank you for taking the time to contribute :green_heart: We know that contributing to an open-source project is time-consuming
+:green_heart: *Thank you for taking the time to contribute!* :green_heart: We know that contributing to an open-source project is time-consuming and sometimes can be stressful too.
+This guide is here to help you with your contributions.

 ## Table of Contents